 Narrator: And lo, it came to pass, that Mary lay among the hay, with one foot on a sheep trough, and the other on a tractor wheel, screaming like a wounded banshee, while the son of God emerged into the world.
 Pat, the farmer’s wife, brought blankets to keep the baby warm, and found an old Mamas and Papas travel manger in the loft.
 Soon afterwards, she announced that the child had visitors.

-Joseph: It might be your sister.
+Joseph: Hey, it might be your sister.

 Wise Man #1: Is this where we may find the son of God?

-Mary: Depends whose asking?
+Mary: Depends who’s asking?